Moses Taylor Pyne: Benefactor of Princeton

-Other Interests: Racial Improvement
+Racial views

 Beyond shaping the campus to remind Princeton's students of their English heritage, Pyne expressed his views on Anglo-Saxon racial superiority by joining other intellectuals with similar views.
 One of those whom Pyne befriended, collaborated, promoted, and supported was Madison Grant, an eminent conservationist and one of the principal advocates of now-discredited “scientific” racism.
 Grant's book, Passing of the Great Race or The Racial Basis of European History (1916), exalted “Nordics” (including Anglo-Saxons) as naturally dominant over and superior to all other human races.
 The book warned of the impending extinction of Anglo-Saxons from mongrelization by inferior races unless they were to be protected by selective breeding, including eliminating "defective" infants, sterilizing "defective" adults, and forbidding entry into the United States of "genetically inferior immigrants."

 Grant thanked Pyne in the introductions to each of the editions for having reviewed and commented on drafts of the book by acknowledging his indebtedness to “M. Taylor Pyne” for ”assistance and many suggestions.”
 That Pyne's assistance was acknowledged in multiple editions of Grant's Passing of the Great Race evidenced the level of mutual respect each held for the other's ideas.

 Pyne's endorsement of Grant's racist ideas is also evidenced by his funding of the Galton Society for the Study of the Origin and Evolution of Man.
 Founded in 1918 by Grant, Henry Fairfield Osborn (Pyne's Princeton classmate and close friend), and the eugenicist Charles Davenport, the Galton Society was created to attract selected "scholars" to the study of "racial anthropology."
 Eugenics theories espoused by the Galton Society were supported by many contemporary politicians, intellectuals, and academics.
 However, the theories were increasingly challenged in the United States and ultimately debunked and labeled dangerous.
 Nevertheless, they continued to draw an appreciative audience in Nazi Germany.